pkp/pkp-docs/help-guide/en/help-guide.md

 In posting questions to the forum, it is important to provide as much information as possible, including, but not limited to:

--   the specific version number and software you are using [e.g. OMP/OJS/OPS 3.3.0-11],
+-   the specific version number and software you are using [e.g. OMP/OJS/OPS 3.3.0-11]

--   specific steps that you have taken to resolve your issue,
+-   specific steps that you have taken to resolve your issue

--   error log messages, where appropriate, and
+-   error log messages (where relevant)

 -   screenshots and links where possible (to illustrate something that is publicly visible on the site)

 In addition to the above best practices, please respond promptly when asked for follow-up information.
 More detail on each of these best practices is elaborated here below:

 Including the specific version number and software you are using will help those who may respond to your post potentially test the issue out using an appropriate version.
 Or, if the issue you are facing has been resolved, they may be able to point out how your issue may be remedied by applying a patch to your software or by upgrading the version of your software to a version wherein your issue has been resolved.
 Please see the (forum post on how to determine your version) number[https://forum.pkp.sfu.ca/t/how-do-i-determine-my-pkp-softwares-version/28534] if you are unsure of how to determine which version of the software you are using.